 Statistics about Alcohol Addiction

 The magnitude of the drinking problem extends to about 8% of the population in the United States.
-The effects of alcohol addiction are not just confined to the alcoholic individual; instead, these effects ripple outward encompassing family and friend circles and even communities surrounding the individual.
+The effects of alcohol addiction are not just confined with the alcoholic individual; instead, these effects ripple outward encompassing family and friend circles and even communities surrounding the individual.
 This rippling effect makes alcohol addiction a serious issue that needs to be addressed so that the risk of spreading the problem is minimized.

 On a more specific note, about one in four children aged 18 years old and below are exposed to physical or psychological abuse related to alcohol.
 Alcohol dependence within the family also ends up in domestic violence which can be very challenging to track.
-As more individuals become alcoholic, the risk of spreading the addiction is accelerated at an alarming rate.
+As more individuals become alcoholic, the risk of spreading the addiction is accelerated to an alarming rate.
 The consequences for health and well-being of alcoholics are even more pronounced.

 Health Risks Associated with Alcohol Addiction